Thomas Cheeseman: Biography

 Cheeseman was born at Hull, in Yorkshire on 8 June 1845, the eldest of five children.
 He came to New Zealand at the age of eight with his parents on the Artemesia, arriving in Auckland on 4 April 1854.
 He was educated at Parnell Grammar School and then at St John's College, Auckland.
 His father, the Rev. Thomas Cheeseman, had been a member of the old Auckland Provincial Council.

 Cheeseman started studying the flora of New Zealand, and in 1872 he published an accurate and comprehensive account of the plant life of the Waitākere Ranges.
 In 1874, he was appointed Secretary of the Auckland Institute and Curator of the Auckland Museum, which had only recently been founded.
 For the first three decades, Cheeseman was the only staff member who worked at the museum, other than the museum's janitor.
 Under his curatorship, the museum's collections were formed.
 His botanical studies were valuable not just academically, but were of importance to agriculture, horticulture, and forestry.
 He published papers almost every year until his death.

 When Cheeseman's research began, the botany of New Zealand was quite poorly known.
-Cheeseman made many collecting trips including areas such as the Nelson Provincial District, the Kermadec and Three Kings Islands, and the area from Mangonui to the far north.
+Cheeseman made many collecting trips including areas such as the Nelson Provincial District, the Kermadec and Three Kings Islands, and the area from Mangōnui to the far north.
 He sometimes travelled with his friend Mr. J. Adams, of the Thames High School, after whom he named the species Senecio adamsii and Elytranthe adamsii.

 Cheeseman also visited Polynesia.
 He published in the Transactions of the Linnean Society a full account of the flora of Rarotonga, the chief island of the Cook Islands.

 Hundreds of bird specimens added to Auckland Museum's collections by Cheeseman were shot by his younger brother, William Joseph, and their labels bear the tag "W.J.C."
 The museum could not afford a taxidermist, but Cheeseman's sister Emma learnt the skill and prepared many of the specimens.
 Her initials "E.C." appear.on the backs of many labels.
 His two other sisters, Ellen, a watercolour painter and botanist, and Clara, a novelist, also accompanied him on field trips.

 Cheeseman married Rosetta Keesing, of a notable Jewish family of Auckland city, in November 1889.
 Together, they had two children: Dorothy (later Dorothy Grant-Taylor) and Guy.
 Cheeseman died on 15 October 1923.
 Cheeseman's archives are held at the Auckland Museum.